Goomento/PageBuilder/README.md

 <img alt="Goomento - The Magento Page Builder Extension" src="https://i.imgur.com/zstn8jK.gif" width="800"/>

-# Goomento - The Free Magento Page Builder Extension, allows you to create unique Magento websites, landing pages using advanced animations, custom CSS, responsive designs, and more, by performing simple actions such as drag and drop.
+# Goomento - The Free Magento Page Builder Extension, allows you to create unique Magento websites, landing pages using advanced animations, custom CSS, responsive designs, and more, without a line of code.

 Goomento is a _Free Magento Page Builder Extension_ that allows you to efficiently set up your website by simply dragging and dropping manipulation.
 Notably, it can reuse your previous content from current or other websites to customize and redesign with your new creativity.
 All this process has an absence of coding involvement and configures instantly.

-Goomento is built for designers, developers and agencies, who want to optimize the process of creating an interface for an E-commerce store on the platform of Magento.
+Goomento is built for **designers**, **developers** and **marketers**, who want to optimize the process of creating and managing the Magento store.
 ### Table of contents

 [Installation](#install-goomento)